JeSuisBaguette/F1-Discord-Bot/README.md

 **get_help():**

-This is a non-API related help function that returns a text stating the way to call the aforementioned functions through commands on Discord, and the specific parameters which they accept.
+This is a non-API related help function housed in the bot.py file that returns a text stating the way to call the aforementioned functions through commands on Discord, and the specific parameters (if any) which they accept.

 ## **Remarks:**